jesperancinha/kong-test-drives/kong-ai/Readme.md

   -H "Content-Type: application/json" \
   -d '{
     "messages": [
-    {"role": "user", "content": "Does REM ever sings about Pears?"}
+    {"role": "user", "content": "What kind of suits does R.E.M uses to go to their gigs"}
     ]
   }'
 ```